Creative Director | Art Director

 So, instead of chowing down on those chicken sandwiches myself, I decided to highlight the stories of my LGBTQ+ peers over a Chick-fil-A meal.
 There’s something really poetic about taking money directly from the company’s pockets and handing it back to the community they have historically discriminated against in the form of chicken sandwiches.

-These are the Gays of Chick-fil-A.
+Scroll down to see the Gays of Chick-fil-A.

 Marissa